MrBertieG/Visit-Folkestone/README.md

 - [Google Chrome](https://www.google.co.uk/chrome/?brand=FHFK&gclid=CjwKCAjw4KyJBhAbEiwAaAQbE7E7ZbTy2V4OGQXkCgmeXbu-JV5E2tI_lsBDZJbPAwgteMPU3DRvnxoCj_wQAvD_BwE&gclsrc=aw.ds) Is used to preview the website throught the development cycle.
 - [Google DevTools](https://developers.google.com/web/tools) is used for tersting and also making changes in real time thriught the development process.
 - [Eye Dropper](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka?hl=en) is a Chrome extension used to select colours and find out the rgba or hex combination of set colours.
 I used this to pick a colour from the sky of the main banner picture in the landing page in order to set the colour theme of the website.
-- [Unocorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) is a Chrome extension used to preview margins of the Box Model CSS uses.
+- [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) is a Chrome extension used to preview margins of the Box Model CSS uses.
 It was particularly helpful to trouble shoot indentation issues and media query formating.
 - [Viewport Resizer](https://chrome.google.com/webstore/detail/viewport-resizer-%E2%80%93-respon/kapnjjcfcncngkadhpmijlkblpibdcgm?hl=en) is a Chrome extension used to simulate the viewport of various devices, from Mobile to Desktop.
 - [Readme](https://chrome.google.com/webstore/detail/readme-text-to-speech-rea/npdkkcjlmhcnnaoobfdjndibfkkhhdfn?hl=en-GB) is a Text-to-speach reader.
 This was particularly useful to use as it shows first hand what might visually impaired users would hear if the pictures can't be seen.
 - [W3C Markup](https://validator.w3.org/) and [Jigsaw](https://jigsaw.w3.org/css-validator/) validators are used to check the syntax of both languages.

+<br><br>

 ## Deployment